{{ summaryHeading }}

 Introduction:

-Volumetric flow is the bridge between slicer speed and extrusion load.
-It is measured in mm3/s, so a 0.20 mm layer, 0.45 mm line width, and 100 mm/s speed require about 9.0 mm3/s before any flow multiplier.
-Raising speed by 20% raises the flow demand by 20%.
-Raising both layer height and line width can increase demand much faster than a speed-only check suggests.
+A basic example shows why the unit is useful.
+A 0.20 mm layer, 0.45 mm line width, and 100 mm/s speed asks for about 9.0 mm3/s before any flow multiplier.
+Raising the speed by 20% raises flow demand by 20%.
+Raising both layer height and line width grows the bead area first, so the same speed change can become much more expensive.

 Nozzle, layer height, line width, and speed forming an extruded bead.